ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/kb/long-shutdown-times.markdown

 # KB : Server : Long shutdown times

-One of the things that is good to be aware of is a possibility of a longer-running shutdown.
-To cover this subject we will start by describing the shutdown sequence of a RavenDB database.
+It is good to be aware of the possibility of a longer-running shutdown.
+We will start describing this subject with defining the shutdown sequence of a RavenDB database.

-When RavenDB shuts down, following operations take place:
+When RavenDB shuts down, the following operations take place:

 * Server no longer accepts new connections and is aborting existing ones
 * For each loaded database (including `system` database):